sparkflows/sparkflows-docs/docs/tutorials/reading-writing/writing-hive.rst

 As par of your data pipeline or workflow, you might want to save data to HIVE after it has been read from a data source, cleaned and transformed.
 After data is saved in HIVE it can be read from another workflow or accessed through BI tools such as Tableau.

-Fire Insights has one node to saving data to HIVE:

-- SaveAsTable : Saves the data into a HIVE table

 Cluster vs Standalone Mode
 --------------------------